RetroPie/RetroPie-Docs/docs/Runcommand.md

 ## <a name='runcommand-onstart-and-runcommand-onend-scripts'></a>Runcommand scripts

-Runcommand can execute an user script before the game launching (`runcommand-onstart.sh` and `runcommand-onlaunch.sh`) and after exiting the emulator (`runcommand-onend.sh`).
+Runcommand can execute a user script before the game launching (`runcommand-onstart.sh` and `runcommand-onlaunch.sh`) and after exiting the emulator (`runcommand-onend.sh`).
 Scripts must be placed at `/opt/retropie/configs/all/`.

 The startup scripts are run as follows: